PiwikPRO/actions/README.md

 This repository allows using continuous benchmarking approach, which you can easily plug into your CI system using few lines of YAML.
 The benchmarking pipeline works as follows:

 * It runs a benchmarking script on every released tag and archives the results in artifactory.
 * It runs the same benchmarking script during the pull request, if it detects a `/benchmark` comment.
   * It compares the results with the average result of the last 5 tag benchmarks (if available).

+**Important.
+The `/benchmark` comment won't work unless the workflow is already on main repo branch**, this is a limitation of GitHub Actions.
+Alternative approach, for tests would be to change the conditions, so that the rebuild is triggered on every commit to a PR.
+Try this approach when integrating this workflow into your repository, specific instructions are on the bottom.

 In order to be able to run the pipeline, you need a `k6` benchmarking script.
 Here's how the action is invoked (internal example from one of our repositories):